jfischer/micropython-iot-hackathon/book/hardware-assembly.rst

 .. image:: _static/huzzah_wiring.png

-And finally, here is a photograph of the completed system using the Adafruit Feather Huzzah board:
+And, finally, here is a photograph of the completed system using the Adafruit Feather Huzzah board:

 .. image:: _static/lighting-app-esp8266.png